firewalld/firewalld.github.io/blog/_posts/2020-04-29-intra-zone-forwarding.md

 ## What does it look like?

-This feature doesn't bring many CLI additions.
-Only a couple knobs to enable or disable it for the zone.
+This feature does not bring many CLI additions; only a couple knobs to enable or disable it for the zone.

-Lets say we have our `home` zone with two interfaces: dummy1, and dummy2
+Let's say we have our `home` zone with two interfaces: dummy1, and dummy2

 ```
 # firewall-cmd --zone=home --add-interface=dummy1 --add-interface=dummy2